 Digital transformation has been a hot topic in recent years.
 As new tech tools are being developed faster than ever, businesses must adapt or risk succumbing to the consequences of not being on board with technology.
 However, despite clear changes taking place in virtually every industry and the consequences of not adapting being abundantly clear, some resistance to embracing new technologies still remains.
 Comments like “We’ve always done things that way” are not altogether uncommon.

-Driving the Evolution of Court Reporting
+Driving the Evolution of Court Reporting Equipment

 The profession of court reporting has always been intrinsically connected with technology and has consequently evolved as the technology has changed.
 Once upon a time, court reporters traded in quills and inkwells for the stenotype machines.
 In fact, back in 1906, when the first commercial stenotype machine was introduced, the tool was welcomed with open arms as it made the arduous task of court reporting slightly easier.
 That early innovation would change the industry forever, with the modern keyboard that stenographers use today having evolved from this groundbreaking machine’s early design.